mithila-agnihotri/CreditCardDetection/Readme.md

 I further optimized the SVM model with RBF kernel using GridSearchCV on the gamma parameter and auc_roc as the scoring parameter and found that the default parameter itself gave the best test score – 0.96

 I also used undersampling method to get a better classifier since our dataset is highly unbalanced (less than 0.2% of the transactions are fraudulent!).
-As expected my test set recall score greatly improved using undersampling (from 0.59 to 0.79) and my AUC score jumped to 0.98.
-This is before hyper parameter tuning with undersampled minority class.
+As expected my test set recall score greatly improved using undersampling (from 0.59 to 0.79 for the default decision threshold) and my AUC score jumped to 0.98.
+This score did not change after hyper parameter tuning with undersampled majority class.